RN255/html-game-A/README.md

 - 3d grid?
 - hexagonal grid

-- coding
+### coding

-- using classes would amke it easier, especially with more units
+- using classes would make it easier, especially with more units
-- using a grib with X and Y instead of numbers 0 to 99
+- using a grid with X and Y instead of numbers 0 to 99